MrYsLab/s3-extend/docs/robohat_blocks.md

 ### Connecting To A Local Browser Versus A Remote Browser
-For the RoboHAT extension, you can run Scratch 3 on a local browser, or a browser on your PC.
+For the RoboHAT extension, you can run Scratch 3 on a local browser or a browser on your PC.

 For remote operation, in the Remote IP Address block, you must specify the IP address of the computer running s3rh.

-NOTE: It is recommended that if you wish to access a RoboHAT using a remote browser, that you install and use the off-line version of the Scratch 3 OneGPIO editor.
-The reason is, using an on-line version will most likely result in a security error.
+NOTE: It is recommended that if you wish to access a RoboHAT using a remote browser that you install and use the offline version of the Scratch 3 OneGPIO editor.
+The reason is, using an online version will most likely result in a security error.

 ### Command Blocks